onenotzero/gtd-app-replit/replit.md

 This is a Getting Things Done (GTD) task management system built with React, Express, and PostgreSQL.
 The application follows David Allen's GTD methodology, providing a comprehensive system for capturing, organizing, and tracking tasks through their complete lifecycle.
 The system includes email integration for automatic task creation and supports the full GTD workflow from inbox processing to project completion.

+**November 2025 Updates:**
-**November 2025 Update:** Implemented unified processing workflow for all inbox items (tasks and emails) following the complete GTD decision tree.
+- Implemented unified processing workflow for all inbox items (tasks and emails) following the complete GTD decision tree.
 The ProcessingDialog component guides users through systematic decision-making with zero-leak policy enforcement.
+- Inbox sorting prioritizes tasks over emails (FIFO within each group) for better task management.
+- Task naming flexibility improved: verb-first naming encouraged but not enforced.
+- Google Calendar integration added with secure API key management via Replit connectors.

 ## User Preferences